Complex hypersurfaces in direct products of Riemann surfaces: Introduction

 \end{theorem}

-Note that Theorem \ref{thmCxHyp} provides a complete answer to Question \ref{qnDelGro2} for smooth subvarieties of codimension one.

-The techniques used to prove Theorem \ref{thmMainTheorem} can be adapted to give a complete classification of K\"ahler subgroups of direct products of surface groups arising as kernel of a homomorphism to $\ZZ^3$, hence answering Question \ref{qnDelGro1} for this class of subgroups.
+Finally, the techniques used to prove Theorem \ref{thmMainTheorem} can be adapted to give a complete classification of K\"ahler subgroups of direct products of surface groups arising as kernels of homomorphisms to $\ZZ^3$, hence also answering Question \ref{qnDelGro1} for this case.
+We refer to Section \ref{secZ3} for the precise statement and results.